belakap/Covid-19-analysis/README.md

 ![Vaccinated vs Unvaccinated Outcomes by Community Transmission Level](Vaccinated_vs_Unvaccinated_Outcomes_by_Community_Transmission_Level.png)

-The chi-square test was used to quantifies the relationship between vaccination/outcomes and community transmission levels.
-The result showed there was a statistical significant between the two values.
+The chi-square test was used to quantify the relationship between vaccination and outcomes/community transmission levels.
+The result showed there was a statistical significant.
 Meaning that vaccinated individuals tend to have higher outcomes in areas with high transmission compared to unvaccinated individual.

-*Creat pandas pivot tables for aggregation.*
+6. Create pandas pivot tables for aggregation.

-Example create a pivot table from the df_seasons DataFrame and prepare the data for heatmap:
+Example: create a pivot table from the df_seasons DataFrame and prepare the data for heatmap:

 heatmap_data = df_seasons.pivot_table(index='state_name', columns='season', values='numeric_level', aggfunc='mean')

-*Use of virtual environment.*
+7. Use the virtual environment.

-*Build a data dictionary.*
+8. Build a data dictionary.

-*Interpretation of data and documentation*
+9. Interpret and document.

 **Summery of findings**